 In the past decade, however, research has brought compelling details implicating gut microbes in obesity, cancer, insulin resistance and such central nervous system disorders as depression, austism spectrum disorder and multiple sclerosis (Adnan, S. et al.).
 Yet the mechanisms and details of these associations have not been fully demonstrated.

-Gut bacteria have been proven to be connected to thickening of heart vasculature, known as atherosclerosis.
+Gut microbes have been proven to be connected to thickening of heart vasculature, known as atherosclerosis.
 Researchers have demonstrated that bacteria metabolize choline and L-carnitine from food to trimethylamine, which crosses the gut barrier into circulation and reaches the liver.
 In the liver, trimethylamine is metabolized to the atherogenic molecule triethylamine-N-oxide (Gregory, J.C. et al., Brown and Hazen).
 These studies are among the few that provide a direct connection between gut microbes and a pathological condition.

 In a recently published study, scientists have used a rat model of hypertension to demonstrate that changes in gut microbiota can induce hypertension.
 Here is a brief report of that work.